A landing theorem for entire functions with bounded post-singular sets: Appendix: Cyclic order of unbounded closed connected sets

 Furthermore, suppose that $U$ and $\tilde{U}$ are unbounded domains in $\C$, that $\phi\colon U\to \tilde{U}$ is a conformal isomorphism.
 Also suppose that $\mathcal{A}$ and $\tilde{\mathcal{A}}$ are collections as above, whose elements are contained in $U$ and $\tilde{U}$, respectively, that $\phi$ maps every element of $\mathcal{A}$ to an element of $\tilde{\mathcal{A}}$, and that all elements of $\tilde{\mathcal{A}}$ arise in this manner.
 Then the action of $\phi$ on $\mathcal{A}$ preserves cyclic order.

-Finally, suppose that $\tilde{A}$ is a pairwise disjoint collection of closed, connected sets in $\C^*=\C\setminus\{0\}$, and that the closure of element of $A$ contains both $0$ and $\infty$.
-Then the cyclic order on $\tilde{A}$ at $\infty$ and the cyclic order on $\tilde{A}$ at $0$ (defined in the analogous manner) coincide.
+Finally, let $\mathcal{A}$ be a pairwise disjoint collection of closed, connected sets in $\C^*=\C\setminus\{0\}$, and that the closure of each element of $\mathcal{A}$ contains both $0$ and $\infty$.
+Then we can define the cyclic order at $\infty$ on $\mathcal{A}$, by replacing each element of $\mathcal{A}$ by an unbounded connected subset that is closed in $\C$, and applying the above definition.
+Analogously, we can define a cyclic order on $\mathcal{A}$ at $0$.
+It is easy to see (again using the plane separation theorem) that both orders coincide, and depend only on $\mathcal{A}$ rather than any choices made in the construction.

+\begin{remark} There are some subtleties to the definition of circular order on connected sets, compared with the case of arcs to infinity which has been previously considered in the complex dynamics literature.
+For example, note that the assumption that the sets in $\mathcal{A}$ are closed is crucial.
+Indeed, consider the case of a Knaster bucket-handle continuum $X$, whose terminal point (that is, the initial point of the half-ray running through all of the endpoints of the complementary intervals of the ternary Cantor set) has been placed at $\infty$, and consider the collection of path-connected components of this set.
+Every such component is unbounded and connected, but since each component accumulates everywhere upon $X$, there is no sensible circular order among them. \end{remark}